 3. Cleaning and Storage

-When the air compressor’s motor is turned off then unplugged, begin cleaning thoroughly the air compressor’s motor, flywheel, tank, and air lines.
+When the Campbell Hausfeld air compressor is turned off then unplugged, begin cleaning thoroughly the air compressor motor, flywheel, tank, and air lines.

 Protect the electrical cord from possible damage by winding the cord loosely around the unit’s handle or coiling the cord up.

-With proper care and maintenance, Campbell Hausfeld air compressors can work and function for many years.
-With the overall excellent performance of these compressors when used continuously, air compressors from Campbell Hausfeld are definitely worth to consider when scouting for a great compressor to work with.
+With proper care and maintenance, the Campbell Hausfeld air compressor can work and function for many years.
+With the overall excellent performance of these compressors when used continuously, the Campbell Hausfeld air compressor is definitely worth your consideration when scouting for the best air compressor to work with.